OISF/suricata/doc/userguide/configuration/exception-policies.rst

      - Midstream pick-up sessions ENABLED (stream.midstream=true)
      - Midstream pick-up sessions DISABLED (stream.midstream=false)
    * - Ignore
-     - Session tracket and parsed.
+     - Session tracked and parsed, inspect and log app-layer traffic, do detection.
      - Session not tracked.
 No app-layer inspection or logging.
 No detection.
 No stream reassembly.
    * - Drop-flow
      - Not valid.*